gpeterson406/Greenwood_Book/_book/08-multipleLinearRegression.md

 will discover that in the $t$-tests for each coefficient and so our general recommendation is to start there.

 \indent The overall F-test, then, is really about testing whether there is something good in the model somewhere.
+\index{overall @$F$-test}
 And that certainly is important but it is also not too informative.
 There is one situation where this test is really interesting, when there is only one predictor variable in the model (SLR).
 In that situation, this test provides exactly the same p-value as the $t$-test. $F$-tests will be